LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 02 - Partitioning/README.md

 ## For Data Consumption

-- End-users do not need to specify the filter corresponding to the partion column.
+- End-users do not need to specify the filter corresponding to the partition column.

 ```sql
 SELECT * FROM tbl1